Times Record News

-Times Record News is a daily newspaper established in 1907 in Wichita Falls, Texas and owned by Gannett.
+Times Record News is a daily newspaper established in 1907 in Wichita Falls, Texas and owned by USA Today Co.

 From 1976 until 1997, the Times Record News was part of Harte Hanks chain, when Scripps acquired the paper.

 The Times Record News also publishes the Sheppard Senator, the local newspaper serving the military stationed in Wichita Falls at Sheppard Air Force Base, named for the late U.S. Senator Morris Sheppard of Texarkana.

+In March 2022, the Times Record News moved to a six-day printing schedule, eliminating its printed Saturday edition.